NoroffFEU/development-platforms/node.js/node.js.md

 tags: node.js, case study, development-platform, javascript, server-side, front-end, back-end
 ---

-# Wellcome to the exciting word of Node.js!
+# Welcome to the exciting world of Node.js!

 ## What is Node.js?